Internship Training Manual

 The intern is strongly encouraged to give the supervisor a written description, in as behavioral terms as possible, of the nature of the problem and attempts that have been made to resolve it.
 Within three working days, the supervisor will provide written notification to the person(s) who is (are) the object(s) of the complaint.

 The university does not currently have a grievance procedure that applies to students acting in a professional capacity (i.e., practicum students).
 If an intern has a grievance against a practicum student, the intern should attempt informal resolution.
-If they cannot achieve an informal resolution, the intern should bring the grievance to the Director of Training and/or CAPS Director.
+If they cannot achieve an informal resolution, the intern should bring the grievance to the Associate Director of Training and/or CAPS Director.

 Return to table of contents

+XVIII.
 Intern Rights and Responsibilities

-The Rights of Intern Include:
+The Rights of Interns include:

 • The right to work in a setting conducive to the acquisition of skills and knowledge required for a training professional.